buaazp/buaazp.github.io/docs/API_of_zimg-lua.md

 - `zimg.type()` - Get the type of request.
 Return a string value.
 - `zimg.ret(result)` - Return the result to zimg.
-Argument needs 0 for succ and -1 for failed.
+Parameter needs 0 for succ and -1 for failed.
 None return.
 - `zimg.cols()` - Get the width of image.
 Return an integer value.
 - `zimg.rows()` - Get the height of image.
 Return an integer value.
 - `zimg.quality()` - Get the quality of image.
 Return an integer value.
 - `zimg.format()` - Get the format of image.
 Return a string value.
 - `zimg.scale(cols, rows)` - Scale an image with args coles and rows.
-Arguments need two integers.
+Parameters need two integers.
 Return 0 for succ and -1 for failed.
 - `zimg.crop(x, y, cols, rows)` - Crop an image with args x, y, cols and rows.
-Arguments need four integers.
+Parameters need four integers.
 Return 0 for succ and -1 for failed.
 - `zimg.gray()` - Grayscale an image.
 Return 0 for succ and -1 for failed.
 - `zimg.set_quality(quality)` - Set the quality of image.
 Nont return.
 - `zimg.set_format(format)` - Set the format of image.
 Return 0 for succ and -1 for failed.
-Argument needs format string in this list:
+Parameter needs format string in this list:
 	{'JPEG', 'WEBP', 'GIF', 'PNG'}
 - `log.print(loglevel, string)` - Record a log to zimg's log.
 None retrun.
-Arguments need an integer for loglevel as below and a string for message.
+Parameters need an integer for loglevel as below and a string for message.

 	```
 	LOG_FATAL = 0